 5-a-day is good but 10-a-day is better!

 These nutrition tips can help you eat more fruit and vegetables which are important for health.
+The UK eatwell guide advises at least 5 portions of a variety of fruit and vegetables every day.
 Eating five portions of fruit and veg everyday is good, but a study by Imperial College London found that 10 portions are even better.

 This is double the recommended intake advised in the UK.
 It is estimated that 2 in 3 people struggle to eat their 5-a-day and the average intake of fruit and veg is more like 2 or 3 portions a day.